daren-thomas/daren-thomas.github.io/_posts/2019-05-23-installing-cea-on-windows-part-2.md

 ---
 layout: post
-title: How to install the CityEnergyAnalyst (CEA) on Windows - part 2
+title: How to install the CEA on Windows - part 2
 ---

-Up until very recently, the official guide to installing the CEA on Windows involved a bunch of [arcane steps](https://city-energy-analyst.readthedocs.io/en/latest/installation-on-windows-manual.html) that sometimes tripped up new (and experienced) users.
-So we set out to come up with a better solution:
+In [part 1 of this series](/installing-cea-on-windows-part-1), I showed you how to do a basic installation of the City Energy Analyst (CEA).
+For Researchers and Developers that would like to edit the source code of the CEA, this post explains how to set it up.

 [Try out the CEA Installer!](https://cityenergyanalyst.com/tryit)

-There are two basic installation modes for the CEA, based on [how you intend to use software](https://city-energy-analyst.readthedocs.io/en/latest/user-personas.html):

-- installation as a [Student or Practitioner](#installation-as-a-student-or-practitioner) (see [part 1](/installing-cea-on-windows-part-1))
-- installation as a [Researcher or Developer](#installation-as-a-researcher-or-developer) (this post)

 ## Installation as a Researcher or Developer